 4 things for a nice time “on the road”

 Although Iceland is one of the safest countries in the world, the roads are sometimes very dangerous.
-There are no really poisonous animals such as spiders, scorpions, snakes, etc..
-We have not even seen a mosquito, although in the summer some of them can certainly look a little different.
+There are no really venomous animals such as spiders, scorpions, snakes, etc. We have not even seen a mosquito, although in the summer some of them can certainly look a little different.

 A car, water, food, hygiene – do not underestimate these four things.
-In Iceland, there are no trains, only a few buses and all the more huge cars including spike tires, roads with potholes and weather changes every few minutes.
+In Iceland, there are no trains, only a few buses and all the massive cars with spike tires, roads with potholes and weather changes every few minutes.

 1. Unfortunately, especially important: rent a good car

-Enough drinking water supply is easier than expected in Iceland.
+Having enough drinking water supplies is easier than expected in Iceland.
 There are many rivers and waterfalls which deliver the purest water directly from Iceland’s glaciers.
 However, anyone who prefers packaged water can buy water bottles in every supermarket – unfortunately only packed in plastic.

 3. Healthy Food